esofast/CS61B/README.md

 2. Flower Kingdom: Build Your own World (BYoW)

-Built an interactive game with multiple interfaces centered around a seed-based engine that generates explorable worlds
+Built a roguelike flower-collecting game with a 2D tile-based world exploration engine and multiple interfaces.

 Demo: https://youtu.be/MkHdP07Xcu8